nlivaic/Multithreading/README.md

 * Synchronization mechanisms are:
     * Mutual exclusion (*mutex*) marks critical sections.
 Critical sections are pieces of code that, while the thread is in them, cannot get preempted by the OS.
 Make sure you are in critical sections __as briefly as possible__.
     * Condition variable - a specific condition which has to be fulfilled before proceeding.
 While the thread is in a You then make your thread wait on the condition variable (thread block here).
 Other threads then send a signal/broadcast on that same condition variable once some state changes.
 This puts your thread back into the ready state so it can get scheduled again by the CPU.
-Make sure you check the condition variable again before proceeding (use the *while* loop), because some other thread might have acquired the variable and changed its value before your thread got a chance to get scheduled.
+To prevent spurious wakeups, make sure you check the condition variable again before proceeding (use the *while* loop), because some other thread might have acquired the variable and changed its value before your thread got a chance to get scheduled.

 ### Thread Representation and Thread Creation